hahahannes/semantic_feature_norm_generator/README.md

 The `model` parameter corresponds either to the model name from an API or the name of Huggingface model or the path to weights downloaded from Huggingface.
 Possible model names from OPENAI can be found here: https://platform.openai.com/docs/models/overview.
 For example use `davinci` if you want to use the GPT-3 davinci model.
 Possible models from Anthropic can be found here: https://docs.anthropic.com/claude/reference/selecting-a-model

 ### Concepts/Objects/Words
 `retrieval_path` specifies the path to the file containing your target concepts/words/objects for which you want to generate semantic features.
+See the example file in `doc/concepts.csv` for the exptected structure.
+The question for each words should be in the format of `What are the properties of [WORD]`.
+Keep singular/plural forms in mind!

 ### Priming
 Note, that the files in the `train_dir` directory need to be named `train_{i}.csv` where `i` specifies the run number.
 It is recommended to use multiple priming initializations to create more diverse features.
 Counting starts with `1`.
 For example, create two files `train_1.csv` and `train_2.csv` if you want to create features with two different primings.